fehim/RemotePHPUnit-for-Sublime-Text/README.md

 Simple PHPUnit commands
 ===============

+*forked to be able to run tests within vagrant box*

 This plugin allows you the run the PHPUnit tests using the Sublime Text interface, without having to open and use the command line.

 ### Available commands: